scripting/fargoPublisher/README.md

 ### Todo list

-When you go to dave.smallpict.com, the OPML is displayed.
+When you go to dave.smallpict.com, the rendered website is displayed or the OPML.
+A choice must be made.

 How do we backup the database?